pceeb/lecthw4-assignment-teebrooke/README.md

 ## The deadline to turning this homework is **Monday at 11:00:00pm**

-In this homework you will work with the hg19.gtf file.
+In this homework you will work with the file `hg19.gtf` loacted at `~/classdata`.
 This is a simple tab-delimited text file for describing genomic features and consists of one line per feature, each containing 9 columns of data:

-seqname - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
+- **seqname**: name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
 Important note: the seqname must be one used within Ensembl, i.e. a standard chromosome name or an Ensembl identifier such as a scaffold ID, without any additional content such as species or assembly.
 See the example GFF output below.
-source - name of the program that generated this feature, or the data source (database or project name)
+- **source**: name of the program that generated this feature, or the data source (database or project name)
-feature - feature type name, e.g. Gene, Variation, Similarity
+- **feature**: feature type name, e.g. Gene, Variation, Similarity
-start - Start position of the feature, with sequence numbering starting at 1.
+- **start**: Start position of the feature, with sequence numbering starting at 1.
-end - End position of the feature, with sequence numbering starting at 1.
+- **end**: End position of the feature, with sequence numbering starting at 1.
-score - A floating point value.
+- **score**: A floating point value.
-strand - defined as + (forward) or - (reverse).
+- **strand**: defined as + (forward) or - (reverse).
-frame - One of '0', '1' or '2'.
+- **frame**: One of '0', '1' or '2'.
 '0' indicates that the first base of the feature is the first base of a codon, '1' that the second base is the first base of a codon, and so on..
-attribute - A semicolon-separated list of tag-value pairs, providing additional information about each feature.
+- **attribute**: A semicolon-separated list of tag-value pairs, providing additional information about each feature.

 Let's look at the file:
 ~~~
 [c177-t0@n9998 ~]$ head less
 ~~~
-{.  .language-bash}
+{:  .language-bash}
 ~~~
 chr2	hg18_knownGene_GnfAtlas2	exon	31608	31627	0.000000	-	.	gene_id "DUMMYCLUSTER.1"; transcript_id "uc002qvt.1";
 chr2	hg18_knownGene_GnfAtlas2	exon	35440	36385	0.000000	-	.	gene_id "DUMMYCLUSTER.1"; transcript_id "uc002qvt.1";